 Think of shelves as a window in the room or even like a wall light.
 Shelf lighting can add an indirect softness and at the same time create a feature in the room.
 Here are my top shelf lighting tips and ideas to help you create a “window” effect in your room.

 Recessed downlights can be used but do not give the same depth or level of interest.
 With the development of LEDs, the options to create different shelf lighting effects due to the low heat and size offers the designer and home owner a wonderful tool.

 1. Front Light

 The simplest option is to front light your shelves with a Contour LED strip.
 This requires a simple down stand on the shelf.
-Sometimes the can be bare tape on a heat sink whilst if visible or reflective a metal extrusion may be the best solution.
+Sometimes they can be bare tape on a heat sink however using a visible or reflective metal extrusion may be the best solution.
 The choice depends on the detail and finishing of the shelf.
 This solution provides a very even light.

 2. Back Light